 - 1Beer should be an integral part of culinary education.
-It accounts for $101 billion in sales in the U.S., compared to $50 billion for wine, and is an expected addition to restaurant beverage menus.
-With this course, culinary educators and students join the 4,000+ American craft brewers who are helping beer reclaim its place at the dinner table.
+It accounts for more than $100 billion in sales in the U.S., compared to $50 billion for wine, and is an expected addition to restaurant beverage menus.
+With this course, culinary educators and students join the 5,000+ American small and independent craft brewers who are helping beer reclaim its place at the dinner table.

-- 2The free self directed CraftBeer.com Beer & Food Course was designed specifically with the culinary student in mind.
+- 2The free self-directed CraftBeer.com Beer & Food Course was designed specifically with the culinary student in mind.
 Students will learn about beer as a beverage, pairing beer with food and how to pour and present beer at the table.
-In addition to lectures, suggested readings and a two-part final exam, instructors will guide students through two tasting sessions of ten beer styles and a food pairing session.
+In addition to lectures, suggested readings and a two-part final exam, instructors will guide students through two tasting sessions of 10 beer styles and a food pairing session.